 This semester, we will read five different short stories, generally one story every two weeks of the program.
 In the first 30 minutes of each session, the group will read the text together, then they will discuss the writing for the remaining 50 minutes.
 Students who have already read the text prior to the meeting can join the group at the beginning of the discussion section of the meeting.

-Free PDF versions of all the Fall 2022 short stories are available HERE!
+Free PDF versions of all the Spring 2023 short stories are available HERE!
 PDF hard copies are also available the ALI front desk.